 - Select the language in which you wish to apply with

 - Submit the application before the deadline

 Note that you may save your application answers at any time and submit it once finalized.

-MIT Enterprise Forum Pan Arab announces the names of the selected semifinalists on the competition’s website and social media channels.
+MIT Enterprise Forum Pan Arab & Saudi Arabia announce the names of the selected semifinalists on the competition’s websites and social media channels.